michaeldeistler/michaeldeistler.github.io/about.md

 More specialized, I am interested in how the brain maintains its function and activity on a certain level and thereby is able to produce stable outputs.
-To achieve this goal, I work on the modelling of brain function on different scales, ranging from multicompartment models to fully artificial neurons in artificial neural networks.
+To achieve this goal, I work on the modelling of brain function on different scales, ranging from multicompartment models to fully artificial neurons in artificial neural networks.<br/>
 I am always happy to discuss any of the above topics or other controversial topics in neuroscience and related fields, so feel free to contact me.</p>